arashnrim/arashnrim/README.md

 ## 👋 Hello world, I'm Arash!

-I'm a student with a passion for making a change through technology.
+I'm a student developer from Singapore passionate about delivering simple, efficient, and easy-to-use creations of technology.
 While that one-liner is fairly ambiguous, it gives me a purpose and motivation to create interesting (and hopefully helpful!) stuff.

 ---